citusdata/citus_docs/ref_arch/multi_tenant.rst

 Distributing Data in the Cluster
 --------------------------------

 Using Citus effectively requires choosing the right pattern for distributing data and doing processing across workers.
 Citus runs fastest when the data distribution minimizes network overhead for the application's most common queries.
 This happens when related data items are stored together on the same worker node.
-In multi-tenant applications all data for a given tenant should be stored on the same worker.
-(Multiple tenants can be stored on the same worker for better hardware utilization, but no single tenant's data should span multiple workers.)
+Hence one approach for making multi-tenant application queries fast is to store *all* data for a given tenant on the same worker.
+(Multiple tenants can be stored on the same worker for better hardware utilization, but in this approach no single tenant's data spans multiple workers.)

-Citus stores rows in groups called *shards*, where each shard is placed on a worker node.
-The bundling of rows into shards is determined by the value of a special column in each table called the *distribution column*.
-(This column is chosen by the database administrator for each table.)
-When reading or writing a row in a distributed table, Citus uses the value in the distribution column to determine which shard -- and hence worker node -- holds the row.
+The way to choose how to distribute a table's data to node(s) in Citus is by designating one of the columns a *distribution column.* When reading or writing a row in a distributed table, Citus uses the value in the distribution column to determine which worker hode holds, or will hold, the row.
 For a more technical description of this process, see :ref:`hash_space`.

 Returning to the ad analytics application, let's consider the options for choosing table distribution columns, and the consequences of our choice.
 The performance of Citus must be evaluated in terms of specific queries.
 Consider a simple query to determine the total campaign budget for company five.